 - Backups We store regular daily backups of all important information.
 These backups are encrypted and stored for a maximum of 7 days before they are removed.

-In the course of running the Tray platform we will use a range of third party ‘sub-processors’, as defined by the GDPR, to process the customer data.
+In the course of running the Tray platform we will use a range of third party vendors or ‘sub-processors’, as defined by the GDPR, to process platform and workflow data.
 Our list of sub-processors and the role they play is maintained at here.